chronos-tachyon/roxy/index.md

 }
 ```

-#### Sub-section `"global"."pages"`
+#### Subsection `"global"."pages"`

-Sub-section `"global"."pages"` tells Roxy where to find your custom HTML templates for error pages,
+Subsection `"global"."pages"` tells Roxy where to find your custom HTML templates for error pages,
 redirects, and filesystem index pages.
 It has the following structure:

 ```
 {